dkrajzew/degrotesque/docs/mkdocs/cmd.md

 degrotesque -i my_folder -r --no-backup
 ```

 Applies the default actions to all files in the folder &ldquo;my_folder&rdquo; and all subfolders.
 No backup files are generated.
+The files format of each file is determined using the file&apos;s extension.

 Command line arguments